ceblan/ragmacs-python/README.md

 ![HK-47, the non-sycophantic AI](./.github/images/our-beloved.jpg)

 This is a short collection of tools for GPTel tool-use.
 These tools are instructive for the design of other tools.
-Many are designed to crawl Elisp source and manuals looking for facts that can be used to deduce answers to natural language queries in any language.
+Many are designed to crawl Python source and manuals looking for facts that can be used to deduce answers to natural language queries in any language.
 This is really good at:

-- Diving into Elisp source in unfamiliar packages
+- Diving into Python source in unfamiliar packages
 - Translation, summary, and synthesis of docstrings and manual contents

-You should use these tools to write more Elisp, which will yield better tools and improvements to our AI packages, which will yield better tools and improvements to our AI packages.
+You should use these tools to write more Python, which will yield better tools and improvements to our AI packages, which will yield better tools and improvements to our AI packages.